 - Method of contact: phone or email to request phone call

 Frontpoint no longer requires a contract, making it easy to cancel its monitoring services.
 On the other hand, if you cancel early with ADT, you’re on the hook for 75% of the remaining balance.

 ADT has the entire industry beat with its six-month satisfaction guarantee (certain restrictions apply).
 By comparison, Frontpoint’s trial period is 30 days, which is pretty standard across the industry.

 , you can buy high-decibel alarms, but Frontpoint doesn’t offer them.
 Frontpoint does offer more options for security cameras than ADT, and Frontpoint has smart light bulbs.

 ADT and Frontpoint both offer motion-sensor doorbell cameras that allow you to see and speak to people at your front door when you’re not there.
 You can also get outdoor and indoor cameras from both companies that allow you to remotely view live footage.

 The main difference?
 Frontpoint has more camera options than ADT, and professional video monitoring will cost less from Frontpoint.

 Frontpoint uses a third party for its mobile app, Alarm.com.
-ADT has its own app called Pulse.
-Customers note that it can be easier to use the Pulse app because it’s built specifically for certain products so everything’s easy to manage in one place.
-We’ve found both apps to work well though.
+ADT has its own app called Control.
+We’ve found that both apps work well.